Ozzie Albies Preview, Player Props: Braves vs. Nationals

 Ozzie Albies At The Plate

-- Among the qualifying batters, he ranks 30th in batting average, while his on-base percentage ranks 63rd and he is 17th in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 22nd, his on-base percentage ranks 60th, and he is 15th in the league in slugging.

-- Albies has picked up a hit in 101 of 145 games this season, with multiple hits 45 times.
+- Albies has reached base via a hit in 102 games this year (of 146 played), and had multiple hits in 46 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.